 (Equation)

 This agrees with the discussion of the damped two-level system in the previous chapter.
-We can generalize this result to the $N$-atom point-like dipole, whose rate of spontaneous emission is
+We can generalize this result to the $N$-atom point-like dipole, the rate of spontaneous emission of which is

 (Equation)

 Initially, all atoms are excited, i.e., $M=J$ and $W_N=2J\Gamma=N\Gamma$.
-As photons are being emitted, atoms flip from the upper to the lower state.
+As photons are being emitted, atoms flip from the upper to lower state.
 When half of the atoms are de-excited, we have $M=0$ and $W_N=\Gamma J(J+1)=\frac{1}{2}N(\frac{1}{2}N+1)$.
 That is to say, in collective spontaneous emission the maximum rate of emission is proportional to $N^2$.
 We expect a stronger and shorter pulse of fluorescence from such a strongly correlated system than from a collection of independent two-level atoms.
 This amplification is a signature of cooperative effects.
 However, as we will see later, such an amplification is not sufficient to assert cooperativity.

 In the qualitative analysis above, the $N$ atoms are treated as a full quantum system.
 Superradiance is then derived as a collective spontaneous emission of such a system.
 Another point of view closer to a semi-classical analysis emphasizes field amplification and stimulated emission of atoms due to the field emitted from the other atoms.
-We will skip the details of this alternative approach for now.
+We will temporarily skip the details of this alternative approach.

 \section{Collective Lamb shift}

 Another well-known phenomenon due to the quantum property of the electromagnetic field is the Lamb shift.
-It is due to the fluctuation of the QED vacuum that perturbs the atom; or, we can attribute it to the emission and re-absorption of virtual photons by the atom.
+Such phenomenon is due to the fluctuation of the QED vacuum that perturbs the atom.
+However, we can also attribute it to the emission and re-absorption of virtual photons by the atom.

-Just like superradiance is the cooperative version of the ordinary spontaneous emission, in a strongly correlated atomic sample one should be able to observe the so-called collective (or cooperative) Lamb shift (CLS), which arises in the same way as the ordinary Lamb shift except that the atoms are correlated and the virtual photon that is emitted by one atom can be absorbed by another.
+Just like super-radiance is the cooperative version of the ordinary spontaneous emission, in a strongly correlated atomic sample one should be able to observe the so-called collective (or cooperative) Lamb shift (CLS).
+This arises in the same way as the ordinary Lamb shift except that the atoms are correlated and the virtual photon that is emitted by one atom can be absorbed by another.
 Here we briefly outline the argument of Ref.

 We consider the same $N$-atom system as in the preceding section.
 For convenience, we define two operators on the $j$th atom